nabbi/syslog-alert/USAGE.md

 as the database calls are not complex

-## sendmail
+## sendmail (tested with sSMTP 2.64)

-expects to find a "sendmail" compatible in the system path I am using sSMTP (2.64)
+expects to find a "sendmail" compatible in the system path

 ## syslog-ng (tested with 3.32.2)

-This program depends on adjusting your /etc/syslog-ng/syslog-ng.conf Below describes how to integrate this into your config as an external program call
+This program depends on adjusting your /etc/syslog-ng/syslog-ng.conf

+Below describes how to integrate this into your config as an external program call

 ### Template
 In order to parse log events into variables, a predictable and parsable structure